Can you believe it?

 Lesson 12 – You must surround yourself with great people

-This is probably one of the most important lessons learnt from my first year in business.
+This is probably one of the most important lessons learned from my first year in business.
 Like-minded people are the key to your sanity!
-I believe whole heartedly that the business groups and courses I have signed up for are all meant for a reason.
+I believe wholeheartedly that the business groups and courses I have signed up for are all meant for a reason.
 The people in these groups are some of the loveliest people I’ve ‘met’.
 Even if it is an online platform I still think of them like they’re my friends and like my business family – some I’ve met offline too.
-I actually met one of my customers who just lives 10 minutes away from me within an Australian based business Facebook Group!
+I actually met one of my customers who just lives 10 minutes away from me within an Australian-based business Facebook Group!
 It really is a small world.

 We all come from a massively different range of backgrounds and have such different skills and these people are my go-to people – these are the people I’ve asked for advice and help and support when a variety of different issues have cropped up and they’ve always been there for me.

 It’s easy to isolate yourself when you work for yourself… But even as an online business and working in solitude, I never feel alone.
 Ever.
 I’m in several paid for business groups.
 I conduct Skype calls twice a week with several other female entrepreneurs and clients.
 I have a mentor to who I speak most days.
 So I never feel lonely.

 Lesson 14 – Your intuition is your best guide

 I’ve discovered that when I have an idea about something and it feels ‘not quite right’ my intuition is usually right.
 I’ve gone with my gut on a few different ideas and they have been the best decisions.
 So listen to your intuition.

 Lesson 15 – You don’t have to say “Yes” to everything